garethhaagman/garethhaagman/README.md

 ### Hello, I'm Gareth !
 A mathematics graduate and software engineer from the UK interested in
-- 🔭 Algorithmic Trading with Machine Learnining
+- 🔭 Algorithmic Trading with Machine Learning
 - 🌱 Full Stack Development
 - ⚡ Black-Scholes Options Pricing
 - 📫 Computational Statistics